NixImagery/NixImagery.github.io/_posts/2020-03-25-fix-corrupt-moodle.md

 $ git pull
 ```

 The last command confirmed there was nothing to do, so the code was recovered and up to date.
-I cold then run the update within the Moodle admin interface OK.
+I could then run the update within the Moodle admin interface OK.

 Thank you, Zoey.